 This practice can be incredibly important for email marketing.
 There is a number of email marketing automation tools marketers use to finely tune their targeting.
 However, these tools only work when marketers are able to deliver the content that targets specific segments of their audience.
 That is where machine learning comes in with analysis and guidance for the content creation process.

 The Shifting World of Social Media and Machine Learning

 Social media is an important channel for customer engagement and content distribution.
 The old mantra of marketing says that marketers go where the consumers are.
 In the 21st century, that means going to social media.
 More than 2.6 billion of people around the globe use social media.
 Marketers cannot afford to ignore that fact.

 Social Media Landscape

 In 2018, the world of social media is about to undergo some changes.
 There has been plenty of buzz around the changes Mark Zuckerberg announced early in the year.
-There had to be, because the post included the phrase “by making these changes, I expect the time people spend on Facebook and some measures of engagement will go down.”
+There had to be because the post included the phrase “by making these changes, I expect the time people spend on Facebook and some measures of engagement will go down.”
 But marketers are still not willing to migrate away from the biggest social network in the world.
-They will need to diversify their social media presence, though, and invest more in alternative networks.
+They will need to diversify their social media presence, though, and invest more in building a diversified social media plan.